Scholarships

 When and where will the hearing be held?

-The AAT will write to you to tell you the date, time and location of the hearing.
+The ART will write to you to tell you the date, time and location of the hearing.

-In many reviews it will be in a hearing room at an AAT office.
+In many reviews it will be in a hearing room at an ART office.
 You might be able to attend the hearing in person, by telephone, or by videoconference.
-You should tell AAT your preference when you lodge the application.
+You should tell ART your preference when you lodge the application.

 Who will be at the hearing?